 The first time I heard sex trafficking discussed from a public stage was in 2013 at the Passion Conference when heard Christine Caine speak about the efforts of A21.
 I watched online while thousands of college students learned that there are more human slaves currently in the world than at any other time in history.
 CNN picked up the story, and the A21 campaign became common lingo in my circles.
-I was aware of human trafficking before the Passion Conferences, but hearing Christine Caine speak about statistics and personal stories was jarring.
+I was aware of human trafficking before the Passion Conferences, but hearing Christine Caine speak about statistics and personal stories were jarring.

 A year or so after learning about A21 the health department I worked for hosted a local awareness meeting about sex trafficking in our area.
-Since our town was close to St. Louis, our local law enforcement, and state’s attorneys had received training and wanted to make us aware of signs to look as we interacted with the public regarding traffickers.
+Since our town was close to St. Louis, our local law enforcement and state’s attorneys had received training and wanted to make us aware of signs to look at as we interacted with the public regarding traffickers.
 As conversations continued, our trainers pointed out that one of the most profitable times for pimps is during major athletic events.

 The links between human trafficking and major sporting events are complex.
 Human trafficking is largely a hidden crime, but each year we become more aware of patterns.
 As new laws are passed and task forces are put together we gather increasingly accurate numbers regarding the horrors of this terrible crime.

 Dr. Lapchick from the Institute for Sport and Social Justice said in 2019, “In August, domestically, there were 152 individuals arrested, suspected, or charged with human trafficking activities, 34 victims under the age of 18 rescued as well as 28 adult victims rescued.
 There were five new laws passed and 25 community initiatives.
 Internationally, there were 86 individuals arrested, suspected, or charged with human trafficking activity, 143 adult victims were rescued, and 88 children under the age of 18 were also rescued.
 There was one new law passed and five community initiatives.”